eXascaleInfolab/TSM-Bench/README.md

     ```bash
     sh systems/independent_system_install.sh
     ```
-4. Run the system on the host server (server 1)
+4. Run the system on the host serve

    ```bash
    cd systems/{system}
    sh launch.sh
    ```
-5. Execute the online query using the --host flag.
+5. Execute the online query using the --host flag (see examples below).

 6. Stop the system on the host server
    ```bash